Forced flow of granular media: Breakdown of the Beverloo scaling: Dissipated power

-which is a quantity that should not depend on the material properties, nor forcing conditions, nor orifice size $D$.
-Note that $\rho_\mathrm{b}/m$ is the number density, which does not depend on the density of the material of the grains.
+which is a quantity that should not depend on the material properties nor orifice size $D$.
+Note that $\rho_\mathrm{b}/m$ is the number density, which does not depend on the grains material density.